What Are the Symptoms of Arthritis in Cats

 Arthritis is a very common condition that can affect your beloved cat.
-In most circumstances arthritis occurs in senior cats, however in some cases it can affect young cats and kittens too.
-There is, unfortunately, no cure for arthritis, however there are some things you can do to help ease the pain, and make your cat feel better.
+In most circumstances, arthritis occurs in senior cats, however in some cases, it can affect young cats and kittens too.
+There is, unfortunately, no cure for arthritis in cats, however there are some things you can do to help ease the pain, and make your cat feel better.

 As your cat moves, their bones should naturally glide due to healthy joint fluid and cartilage.
-If a cat has arthritis, this natural movement is a lot harsher and can feel like sandpaper.
+Arthritis in cats affects this natural movement so it’s a lot harsher and can feel like sandpaper.

 You may suspect your cat is suffering from arthritis if they start showing the following signs: